-- reviewing the nature of the crime does this appear to be a one-time, isolated incident, vs. a potential recurring crime - was the perpetrator apprehended?
+- Reviewing the nature of the crime does this appear to be a one-time, isolated incident, vs. a potential recurring crime; and - If the perpetrator was apprehended.

 The CSA may consult with local law enforcement when issuing timely warnings and updated warnings as warranted.